LQQME/SoulDiffuser/README.md

-## Code is about to be open-sourced
+# Code is about to be open-sourced
+# SoulDiffuser: Decoding Neural Representations for Precise Natural Image Reconstruction from fMRI

+## OverView
 In the field of neuroscience, the reconstruction of natural images from fMRI signals has remained a central research challenge.
 Existing approaches typically flatten volumetric fMRI data into lower-dimensional representations, which leads to a loss of spatial information, compromising reconstruction accuracy and interpretability.
 Unlike prior methods that rely on such flat-